npham-dev/protogen/README.md

 ## Supported Syntax

 `protogen` only supports a subset of the [proto3 language](https://protobuf.dev/programming-guides/proto3/).
-I've covered the basics, but anything more complicated should use a mature and battle tested library instead.
+I've covered the basics - you can see all supported syntax in `example.proto`.
+Anything more complicated should use a mature and battle tested library instead.

 | Syntax                | Implemented |
 | --------------------- | ----------- |